chavezvic/IPUP/README.md

-# Module 1 – Python Basics
+# IPUP – Introduction to Programming Using Python

-This folder contains example Python scripts used in **Module 1: Introduction to Programming Using Python**.
+This repository contains example Python scripts used in **Module 1** and **Module 2** for the course *Introduction to Programming Using Python*.
-Each file demonstrates a specific programming concept or function related to Python syntax and output formatting.
+Each file demonstrates a specific concept in Python syntax, output formatting, user input, and data handling.

 ---

+## Module 1 – Python Basics

+This module covers printing, escape sequences, string formatting, and arithmetic operations.

-## Topics Covered
+### Topics Covered

 | File | Description |
 |------|-------------|